Affiliate links on Android Authority may earn us a commission. Learn more.

 The system will restart into the startup mode selection screen.
 This screen lists all the boot options for Windows 11, including the three Safe Modes below.

-- Press 4 to enter Safe Mode — Takes you to the basic safe mode.
-Most functionality, including unnecessary Windows services. networking and even the command prompt are disabled.
+- Press 4 to enter Safe Mode — This takes you to the basic safe mode.
+Most functionality, including unnecessary Windows services, networking, and even the command prompt are disabled.

-- Press 5 to enter Safe Mode with Networking — Takes you to safe mode, but with internet connectivity and other networking systems enabled.
+- Press 5 to enter Safe Mode with Networking — This takes you to safe mode, but with internet connectivity and other networking systems enabled.
 We recommend this mode if you want to do the troubleshooting yourself and need internet access.

-- Press 6 to enter Safe Mode with Command Prompt — Takes you to safe mode with the command prompt shell (CMD) enabled.
+- Press 6 to enter Safe Mode with Command Prompt — This takes you to safe mode with the command prompt shell (CMD) enabled.
 This mode can be useful for advanced troubleshooting using the CMD.